rjwalls/CS4401-notes/2099-01-08-basics_formatstrings.md

-The final step is figuring out how many '%x' format specifiers need to be used in the input string to have `printf` look for the argument for '%n' at the same location on the stack that we've placed the address of target.
+The final step is figuring out how many '%x' format specifiers need to be used in the input string to have `printf` look for the argument for '%n' at the same location on the stack that we've placed the address of `target`.
 This process might take a bit of guess-and-check and maybe some leading padding too (e.g., those 'A' characters at the start).